 We’re an affiliate: We hope you love our articles and the products we recommend!
 Just so you know, when you buy through links on this site, we may earn an affiliate commission.
 Thank you if you use our links, we really appreciate it!

-There are a number of techniques you can use to stop microphone popping.
+There are several techniques you can use to stop microphone popping.
 Some involve buying extra gear while others just require a change to the way you use your microphone.

 - Use a physical pop filter between you and the front of your microphone.